Cerkoryn/SearchFor237/writeup.md

 ### soggy waffles
 Reading the bip list quickly became a daily activity.
-Which very quickly lead to more and more potential answers stacking upon an an already inconcieavably long list of potentail answers.
+Which very quickly lead to more and more potential answers stacking upon an already inconceivably long list of potential answers.

-So, after days upon days of brainstorming and pouring through the bip list it became apparent that manually inputting what amounted to far more than 100 million potential seed phrases wasn’t going to be doable.. lol
+So, after days upon days of brainstorming and pouring through the bip list, it became apparent that manually inputting what amounted to far more than 100 million potential seed phrases wasn’t going to be doable.

 The next step obviously required an automated solution.
 We tossed together a python script that utilized cardano CLIs, python libraries, and tangocrypto.
 Basically the script that ultimately found Bernal did the following:

 1. Checked if the menomic’s checksum was valid
 2. Checked against our local “database” whether or not the mnemonic was one we’d already seen
 3. Derived a wallet id from the mnemonic